JdeRobot/DetectionMetrics/docs/_pages/resources/frameworks.md

   nav: "resources"
 ---

-DetectionSuite gives support for a set of different deep learning frameworks: Darknet, Tensorflow, Keras and Caffe.
+DetectionSuite gives support for a set of different deep learning frameworks: Darknet, Tensorflow, PyTorch, Keras and Caffe.
 Here, information on how to use each one of them with DetectionSuite is provided.

 ## Darknet